Pyseas/J019-Golden-Beach/docs/piping_loads.md

  - LOADCN: Load case ID
  - LOADLB: Load case description
  - LOAD_ID: Remark at the end of the LOAD line
+ - SUFFIX: If LOAD_ID is PSXX then the suffix is added to the remark, e.g. LOAD_ID=PS03, SUFFIX=90, remark=PS03_90.
+If total width is greater than 8 characters it will be trucated to 8.

 ## Data sheets
 Joint labels are assumed to be in the first column, rows 3 to 21.